 Pick up a copy of "Life of Pi" and join the University Common Read!
 This book is being read by all First Year Experience students and will be accompanied by campus and community events taking place throughout the 2014-15 academic year.
 Book kits complete with discussion guide are available at Waldo Library Circulation desk for your book group.

 On Twitter - WMU Archives and Regional History Collections

 Information from the Western's Archives and the Regional History Collections is now appearing on its Twitter feed.
 Tweets include items of historical note like this example: "On this day in 1957, Western Michigan College became Western Michigan University."
 Also, community events, regional history facts, and collection information are on the feed e.g. "Diaries - the quantified self tracking device of the 19th century - available to researchers at the WMU Archives."

 Students and other readers will find it easier to locate quiet study areas in Waldo Library and the Music and Dance Library.
 Updated library maps will designate the quiet zones and new signage is posted at the entry into those areas.
 New notations are also attached to study tables as reminders.
 Library users are asked to please respect those around them in these areas and keep noise to a minimum.
 For audio files being used on the computers there are ear buds available for purchase at the Waldo Library Copy Center, and the Music and Dance Library has many computers equipped with headphones.
 The Education Library in Sangren Hall has a separate quiet room with study tables.

 The central stairwell is the designated cell phone area on all floors in Waldo and contains benches for phone conversations.
-Please note that Waldo and the WMU branch libraries are not designated as ‘Quiet Libraries’ so team meetings, tutoring, and other quiet talking are permitted/encouraged.
+Please note that Waldo and the WMU branch libraries are generally not designated as ‘Quiet Libraries’ so team meetings, tutoring, and other quiet talking are permitted/encouraged.
 Patrons seeking solitude should use the quiet zones.